Is pregorexia for real?

-The term "pregorexia" refers to a woman's drive to control pregnancy weight gain through extreme dieting and exercise.
+"Pregorexia" is a term coined by the media that refers to a desire to control pregnancy weight gain through extreme dieting and exercise.

 Specific warning signs of pregorexia might include: